 Kültürkampf is a blog on political culture (the name is an amalgamation of the German Kulturkampf and the Turkish cognate kültür).

-Most of the essays are on Turkey or Turkey-adjacent topics.
+Most of the essays are on Turkey or Turkey-adjacent topics, though I do branch out into various other fields as well.
 I usually use some kind of source material to write them: a poem, a clip of stand up comedy, a popular TV show, or some personal experience.
 I’ll translate if necessary, then discuss.

-I also write plenty about elections, foreign policy, and all that stuff.
+I also write plenty about elections, foreign policy, and other things in the news.

 The essays are mostly free, and for paid subscribers there’s a weekly “Notebook” post, wherein I write about the things I’ve been reading and watching.

-You can can follow me on twitter @SelimKoru if you want to, but I’m almost never there.
+You can can follow me on twitter @SelimKoru and Bluesky if you want to, but I rarely post on those platforms.
 If you want to contact me, subscribe to the newsletter and just respond to any email you get.